ceres-solver/ceres-solver/docs/source/bibliography.rst

    preconditioner for large sparse least squares problems**, *SIAM Journal on Matrix Analysis and Applications*, 28(2):524-550, 2007.

 ..
+[LourakisArgyros] M. L. A. Lourakis, A. A. Argyros, **Is Levenberg-Marquardt the most efficient algorithm for implementing bundle adjustment?**, *International Conference on Computer Vision*, 2005.

+..
 [Madsen] K. Madsen, H.B.
 Nielsen, and O. Tingleff, **Methods for nonlinear least squares problems**, 2004.